Christmas at the Fair to open Nov. 25 - NewsBreak

 Major sponsors for this event include Lost World Caverns, United Sound and Equipment, Leslie Equipment, Safe and Sound Security Systems, Greenbrier Physicians, Martin and Jones, Red Oaks Shopping Center, Gayle Mason CPA, Meadows and Wilson Family Dentistry, David.
 M. Moore Real Estate Law, City National Bank, Barbara Hamilton Ford, Greenbrier Valley Airport, Magic Computer, Knight Henderson – The Henderson Group Representing American National Insurance and several individual donors.

 The post Christmas at the Fair to open Nov.
-25 appeared first on West Virginia Daily News .
+25 appeared first on The Hinton News .

 Comments / 0